apache/apisix/doc/plugins/plugin-develop.md

       schema = schema,
    }
 ```

+Note : The priority of the new plugin cannot be the same as the priority of any existing plugin.

 in the "__conf/config.yaml__" configuration file , the enabled plugins (all specified by plugin name) are listed .